 Setup a CloudFront Distribution

-Step 1: Go to your CloudFront console and then choose Create Distribution.
+Step 1: Go to your CloudFront console then click on Create Distribution.

-Step 3: Choose origin as your S3 Bucket for video content storage.
+Step 2: Choose your Amazon S3 Bucket for video content storage under Origin Domain field.

 Simply copy and paste it into the CloudFront URL field under our plugin’s settings page.
 It’s important to add your domain protocol, i.e. http:// or https://, before the domain name.